Table of Contents

 He Accompanied Two Disciples Traveling to Emmaus

 The Savior also appeared with His physical body to two disciples that were traveling to Emmaus.
 “Now it came to pass, as He sat at the table with them, that He took bread, blessed and broke it, and gave it to them” (Luke 24:30) just as He did before His resurrection.

-And just before Jesus ascended to heaven, the angels said to the disciples “Men of Galilee, why do you stand gazing up into heaven?
+Just before Christ ascended to heaven, the angels said to the disciples, “Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven” (Acts 1:11).
-Thus, confirming that Jesus will come again in the same physical body with which the disciples identified Him.
+The angels declared that this is the same Person whom the disciples had closely known during the last three and one-half years.
+Although He had risen from the dead as the Son of God, He still possessed His human body.
+Further, the angels confirmed that He will come again in the same physical body with which the disciples identified Him.

 Check out our Bible Answers page for more information on a variety of topics.